-Task Assessment on Deliverables Points

-Number

-1 Monitor portfolio - theory and practice Compare business performance over the years.
+Task Assessment on Deliverables Points Number 1 Monitor portfolio - theory and practice Compare business performance over the years.
+Part (i) Complete a spreadsheet to compare financial data for three or more years.
+Part (ii) Comment on three significant trends as an early warning signal Maximum 4 points Maximum 4 points

-Part (i)

-Complete a spreadsheet to compare financial Maximum

-data for three or more years.
-4 points

-Part (ii) 4 points

-Comment on three significant trends as an Maximum

-early warning signal 4 points